hellarafa/ARM-Projects/README.md

 ## Getting Started with a Different Hardware Platform.
 ### Install ARM dependencies.
 **NOTE: The libraries are platform dependent.
 Because I am using a home router, and it has an ARM7L CPU, I'll be installing the specific architecture libraries listed below.
 I've also included the C/C++ libraries to help with the C/C++ to ARM disassembly.
-Remember, this is running from Ubuntu 16.04.6 LTS -> Rooted Home Router**
+Also, this is running from Ubuntu 16.04.6 LTS -> Rooted Home Router.**

 First, install the GCC, G++ and utilities for the ARMEL Platform:
 ```bash